 Labels are more interested at recordings that go viral, and not the recordings you are still working on.
 Which means it is important to prepare for handling the cost of all studio recordings.

 We accept all major Credit or Debit cards.
 We also allow payments via PayPal, Venmo, Cash App, Samsung Pay, Zelle, cash, among many others.
 If your preferred form of payment is not listed, please contact us and we may be able to make an exception.

 What is the difference between online mixing and mastering?

-In simple terms of importance, I would say mixing is 90% and audio mastering makes up the remaining 10%.
-I refer to audio mastering as the icing on the cake.
-Audio mixing is the most important step, where I add EQ, compression, gate, reverb, delay, do beat drops, glitch effect, pitch correction, etc. Professional music mixing is the process where we take all of your sounds and instruments recorded and blend them to perfection.
+In simple terms of importance, we would say mixing is 90% and audio mastering makes up the remaining 10%.
+We refer to audio mastering as the icing on the cake.
+Audio mixing is the most important step, where we add EQ, compression, gate, reverb, delay, do beat drops, glitch effect, pitch correction, etc. Professional music mixing is the process where we take all of your sounds and instruments recorded and blend them to perfection.
 When the mixing and mastering services are completed, you will be blown away with how your finished product sounds musically.